ihaveamac/ninfs/README.md

 ├── header.bin
 ├── icon.bin          (only if meta region exists)
 ├── meta.bin          (only if meta region exists)
-├── firm0.bin
+├── ticket.bin
-├── firm1.bin         (up to 8 firm partitions may be displayed) ├── ticket.bin
 ├── tmd.bin
 └── tmdchunks.bin